aleksn41/corona_world_app/README.md

 ## Usage
+### Starting Screen / World Map
 Once the app is opened you are conveyed to the starting screen, the world map.
 In this screen a heat map of the world is shown.
-All countries are colored from green to red after their respective ratio of how much of the population is infected.
+All countries are colored from green to red after their respective ratio of how much population is infected.
 Image:
 <p align="center">
   <img src="/images/WorldMap.png" alt="World Map">
 </p>
 In the top right corner of this screen a summary of the whole world is shown.
-At the bottom above the navigation bar, a small bar with and upwards arror can be clicked.
-If any country was previously selected it's name and flag are shown in this BottomSheet.
+At the bottom, above the navigation bar a small bar with and upwards arror can be clicked.
+If any country was previously selected (by clicking) it's name and flag are shown in this BottomSheet.
 Image:
 <p align="center">
   <img src="/images/WorldMap_Selected_HalfExpanded.png" alt="World Map - Half Expanded BottomSheet">
 </p>